 SUBMISSIONS ARE NOW CLOSED.
-Make sure to join us for the Colloquium on March 29th!
+Make sure to join us for the Colloquium on Friday March 29th, 4-9pm in the McEntee Room (H-1001)!

 CASE invites all Concordia undergraduate students to submit papers on literature to the seventh annual Literature Undergraduates’ Colloquium at Concordia (LUCC).
 Authors of the chosen papers will be invited to present their work to peers and professors at the conference.
 Their work will also be published in the accompanying academic journal, which will launch on the evening of the colloquium, following our panel discussions and keynote address.